Home > Research > Researchers > Helen O'Keeffe

 Current Research

 Hyper-Kamiokande: Hyper-Kamiokande is a proposed mega scale water Cherenkov detector that will act as the far detector for a “next-generation” long baseline neutrino experiment that will use an upgraded beam produced by the J-PARC facility in Japan.
 The experiment will investigate CP violation in the neutrino sector by observation of oscillations of neutrino and antineutrino beams.
 The Hyper-Kamiokande experiment will study proton decays, atmospheric neutrinos, and neutrinos from astrophysical origins.
-Within the Hyper-Kamiokande collaboration, I am work package manager for the UK DAQ development, with responsibility for physics simulations relating to trigger design.
+Within the Hyper-Kamiokande collaboration, I lead the international Data Acquisition (DAQ) group and I am work package manager for the UK DAQ development.

 SNO+: Located 2 km underground in an active nickel mine, near Sudbury, Ontario, Canada the SNO+ detector will use around 780 tonnes of linear alkylbenzene (LAB) liquid scintillator, loaded with tellurium, to search for neutrinoless double beta decay.
 The SNO+ physics programme also includes searching for invisible modes of nucleon decay and precision measurements of the solar neutrino flux.
 I am involved with measurements of radioactive backgrounds and search for invisible modes of nucleon decay.
 I am a member of the SNO+ scientific board.